WordPress/Advanced-administration-handbook/upgrade/migrating.md

 1. Suppose the files were originally in /path/to/old/ and you moved them to /path/to/new before changing the URIs.
 The way to fix this would be to make
 ```
-/path/to/old/ a symlink (for Windows users, “symlink” is equivalent to “shortcut”) to /path/to/new/, i.e.
+/path/to/old/ a symlink (for Windows users, "symlink" is equivalent to "shortcut") to /path/to/new/, i.e.
 ln -s /path/to/new /path/to/old
 ```
 and then follow the steps above as normal.
 Afterwards, delete the symlink if you want.

 2. If you forget to change the WordPress Address and Blog Address, you will be unable to change it using the wordpress interface.
 However, you can fix it if you have access to the database.
 Go to the database of your site and find the wp_options table.
 This table stores all the options that you can set in the interface.
 The WordPress Address and Blog Address are stored as `siteurl` and `home` (the option_name field).
-All you have to do is change the option_value field to the correct URL for the records with `option_name=’siteurl‘` or `option_name=’home‘`.
+All you have to do is change the option_value field to the correct URL for the records with `option_name='siteurl‘` or `option_name='home‘`.

 Note: Sometimes, the WordPress Address and Blog Address are stored in [WordPress Transients](https://developer.wordpress.org/apis/handbook/transients/).
 Search and replace scripts can have trouble modifying those to the new address and some plugins might therefore refer to the old address because of them.
 Transients are temporary (cached) values stored in the wp_options database table that can be recreated on-demand when removed.
-It’s therefore safe to delete them from the migrated database copy and let them be recreated.
+It's therefore safe to delete them from the migrated database copy and let them be recreated.
 This database query (again, have a backup!) clears all transients:

 ```
 DELETE FROM `wp_options` WHERE option_name LIKE '%\_transient\_%'